customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 contract.
 It writes canonical NDJSON to `CIO_LIFECYCLE_OUTPUT_PATH` and writes the stream receipt to the sibling `.receipt.json` path.

+The harness must explicitly provide `CIO_LIFECYCLE_HOST_TOPOLOGY=app-delegate-only` and one canonical `CIO_LIFECYCLE_ACTIVATION_OCCURRENCE_ID`.
+The example has no scene manifest or scene delegate, and the recorder places that harness-issued occurrence on every non-control record.
+A UIScene claim fails closed instead of being inferred from missing callbacks.

 The implementation deliberately has no JavaScript producer, lifecycle receipt, aggregate, or `initialProperties` handoff.
 It also adds no application, scene, notification-center, or push delegate.
 The published wrapper under `ios/` is unchanged.